Mohammad Ashraful: 2008–09 Season

-2011-12 Season
+2011–12 Season

 He returned to domestic cricket in 2011, scoring a century for Dhaka Division in the opening match of the National Cricket League.
-Dhaka won the one-day competition, and Ashraful, who was the second-highest run-getter with 331 runs and also claimed 7 wickets in 7 matches, was named player of the tournament.
+Dhaka won the one-day competition, and Ashraful, who was the second-highest run-getter with 331 runs, also claimed 7 wickets in 7 matches, and was named player of the tournament.

-For the 2011/12 season, the National Cricket League of Bangladesh was expanded from six first-class teams to eight.
+For the 2011–12 season, the National Cricket League of Bangladesh was expanded from six first-class teams to eight.
 Dhaka Metropolis and Rangpur Division were the new teams, with Ashraful captaining the former.
-Though he scored his first first-class century in over a year in the competition, Ashraful was dropped from the ODI squad to face Pakistan in December.
+Although he scored his first first-class century in over a year during the competition, Ashraful was dropped from the ODI squad to face Pakistan in December.

 During a match in the Dhaka Premier Division Cricket League in January 2012, Ashraful was involved in an incident with Tamim Iqbal.
 This led to the latter being banned for one match and fined.

-2017-18 Season
+2017–18 Season

 He was the leading run-scorer for Kala Bagan Krira Chakra in the 2017–18 Dhaka Premier Division Cricket League, with 665 runs in 13 matches.

-He will play for Minister Group Rajshahi in Bangabandhu T20 cup.
+He was scheduled to play for Minister Group Rajshahi in Bangabandhu T20 cup.

 Bangladesh Premier League

 Dhaka Gladiators

-The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
-The BCB made Ashraful the 'icon player' for Dhaka Gladiators.
-Dhaka won the tournament, and in twelve matches Ashraful scored 258 runs on an average of 28.66, making him the BPL's second highest run-scorer amongst Bangladesh batsmen.
+The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament that was to be held in February of that year.
+The BCB made Ashraful the 'icon player' for the Dhaka Gladiators.
+Dhaka won the tournament, and in twelve matches Ashraful scored a total of 258 runs, with an average of 28.66, making him the BPL's second highest run-scorer amongst Bangladeshi batsmen.

-In the 2013 Bangladesh Premier League, Ashraful scored 358 runs in 14 matches on an average of 29.83.
-He also scored a century (103* off 58) against the Khulna Royal Bengals chasing a target of 177.
+During the 2013 Bangladesh Premier League, Ashraful scored 358 runs in 14 matches, with an average of 29.83 per match.
+He also scored a century (103* off 58) against the Khulna Royal Bengals.

 International career

 Debut

-Ashraful made his ODI debut against Zimbabwe on 11 April 2001, where he made 9 runs as Bangladesh lost the match by 36 runs.
+Ashraful made his ODI debut against Zimbabwe on 11 April 2001, where he scored only 9 runs and Bangladesh lost the match by 36 runs.
 He took his first international wicket in the match, that of Andy Flower.

 Ashraful made his Test debut on 6 September 2001 against Sri Lanka.
-He top-scored in each innings, and although Bangladesh slumped to an innings defeat, Ashraful scored 114, becoming the youngest player to score a Test century, beating Mushtaq Mohammad's record.
+He scored highest in each inning, and although Bangladesh slumped to an innings defeat, Ashraful scored 114, becoming the youngest player to score a Test century, breaking Mushtaq Mohammad's record.
 As a result, he was named man of the match.
-He was the second Bangladesh player to score a Test century on debut, after Aminul Islam Bulbul in 2000 during Bangladesh's first Test.
+He was the second Bangladeshi player to score a Test century on debut after Aminul Islam Bulbul in 2000 during Bangladesh's first Test match.
 Trevor Chappell, a former coach of Bangladesh's national side, commented that: "his determination, commitment and attention to detail would put a mature and an established person to shame.
 The manner he concentrates on his batting made me believe that the lad is destined to have a long cricketing journey."
 Following Ashraful's debut century, however, a prolonged string of poor performances resulted in him being dropped from the national team.